YANG-Deep/VI-Planning/README.md

 ## Overview

 Welcome to **VI-Planning**!
-This project provides a framework for deploying planning modules on both infrastructure and vehicle platforms using ROS 2 workspaces.
-It also includes resources and guidelines for conducting experiments with real-world datasets and custom maps.
+VI-Planning is the first planning-oriented and plug-and-play, infrastructure-assisted autonomous driving system.
+The core idea of VI-Planning is to leverage the historical observations of infrastructure to generate scene-level future occupancy grid maps.
+These occupancy grid maps can seamlessly integrate with most autonomous driving frameworks (both modularand end-to-end) without requiring architectural changes, enabling direct optimization of planning outcomes.
+This project provides a guidance for deploying VI-Planning on both infrastructure and vehicle using ROS 2 workspaces.

 <div align="center">